TeachingMaterial/softwareproject_-team_3/README.md

 |Juan | jjuanda19 | jg8115y|Glossary|
 |Juan | jjuanda19 | jg8115y|Possible risks and risk planning|
 |Juan | jjuanda19 | jg8115y|References and Acknowledgements |

+## User Requirements Definition

+The User (Finance Administrator Seb Blair) requires the following features to be developed within this payment system:

+- Students must be able to submit tuition payments and recieve invoices
+- Staff (lecturer) payroll and payslips must be generated and managed
+- Reports must be able to be generated to access overall data including income, expenses and student records.
+- This system must be compatible with the other systems used by the University.

+## System Requirements Specification

+Placeholder